Wayneoween/dnd5e_story_hotdq/_posts/2019-11-13-Ches_15th_through_26th.md

 We were heading on with the caravan, when we noticed a head on the road - well more like a man buried up to his head.
-He had a sign saying *Oathbreaker* on him.
-Fynn woke him up and asked about his story, which the man recounted as having tried to snug out before his wedding and the father of the bride doing this.
-The group was not sure whether to help him which possibly meant risk losing the caravan, so time was of the essence!
-Shan used his earthquake spell, but the poor man was still stuck, just a bit more shaken.
-Thoredim decided to dig, while Kaiya started putting flowers around him.
-When one arm was freed, Posmet gave him a stick and one Ration, so he could do the rest, in exchangewe learned his name *Carlon Amufel*.
-Fynn, Shan and Kaiya dug him out after all, and he confessed that he actually followed the last caravan because of some "suspicious people" in it.
+He had a sign saying *Oathbreaker* on him. {% include glossary_link.html title="Fynn" %} woke him up and asked about his story, which the man recounted as having tried to snug out before his wedding and the father of the bride doing this.
+The group was not sure whether to help him which possibly meant risk losing the caravan, so time was of the essence! {% include glossary_link.html title="Shan" %} used his earthquake spell, but the poor man was still stuck, just a bit more shaken. {% include glossary_link.html title="Thoredim" %} decided to dig, while Kaiya started putting flowers around him.
+When one arm was freed, {% include glossary_link.html title="Posmet" %}
+gave him a stick and one Ration, so he could do the rest, in exchangewe learned his name *Carlon Amufel*.
+Fynn, {% include glossary_link.html title="Shan" %} and Kaiya dug him out after all, and he confessed that he actually followed the last caravan because of some "suspicious people" in it.
 He is one of the harpers, tasked to follow them.
 Unfortunately, they caught him in Westbridge and buried him - a harpers symbol